ADMIRE-Public/SafeInCave/docs/source/getting_started.rst

 The SafeInCave simulator has been developed and tested only on Windows platform, but it should also work with other operational systems.
 In this section, only Windows installation is covered.

-The SafeInCave simulator is based on `FEniCS 2019.1 <https://fenicsproject.org/download/archive/>`_,

-Because the SafeInCave simulator is based on `FEniCS 2019.1 <https://fenicsproject.org/download/archive/>`_, which can be installed on Ubuntu, the installation on Windows requires the Windows Subsystem for Linux (WSL).
+Because SafeInCave is based on `FEniCS 2019.1 <https://fenicsproject.org/download/archive/>`_, which can be installed on Ubuntu, the Windows installation requires the Windows Subsystem for Linux (WSL).
 To install WSL, open the Power Shell in **administrator mode** and run the following commands:

 .. code-block:: powershell